JHU-PL-Lab/www-fpse/logistics.md

 ### In-Class Exercises

 There will be around half a dozen graded in-class exercises to test your OCaml abilities.
-They will be announced ahead of time.
-They cannot be made up however so you will need to be attending in-person to get credit.
+They cannot be made up so you will need to be attending in-person to get credit.
 You will be able to drop your lowest score in case you miss one.

 ### Exams